 Meditations by Marcus Aurelius

-It still strikes me now, some 15 years into reading this book, how lucky we are to even have it.
+It still strikes me now, some 17 years into reading this book, how lucky we are to even have it.
 Meditations is perhaps the only document of its kind ever made: the private thoughts of the world’s most powerful man about how to make good on the responsibilities and obligations of his positions.
 Marcus stopped almost every night to practice a series of spiritual exercises—reminders designed to make him humble, patient, empathetic, generous, and strong in the face of whatever he was dealing with.
 You cannot read this book and not come away with a phrase or a line that will be helpful to you next time you are in trouble.
 Read it, and then read it again as often as you can.
-(Note: I strongly recommend Hays’s translation above all others and you can also read my interview with him here.)
+(Note: I strongly recommend Hays’s translation above all others.
+I loved it so much we created a leatherbound version to withstand the test of time for The Daily Stoic.)
 And if you end up loving Marcus, try The Inner Citadel and Philosophy as a Way of Life by Pierre Hadot.
 Hadot is maybe one of the smartest people I’ve ever read.
 The Inner Citadel is mostly about Marcus Aurelius and the Stoic concept of the self as a fortress.
 Philosophy as a Way of Life is essentially a book about the wisdom of ancient philosophers cumulatively acquired and how we can use the same exercises in our struggles.
 Also Memoirs of Hadrian by Marguerite Yourcenar.
 There are not many great works of fiction about Stoicism, but this is one.
 Written from the perspective of Hadrian, the book takes the form of a long letter of advice to a young Marcus Aurelius, who would eventually succeed him as emperor.
 It’s somber but practical, filled with beautiful and moving passages from a man near death, looking to prepare someone for one of the most difficult jobs in the world.

 Letters from a Stoic by Seneca